meaghanjones/word-frequency-count/README.md

 ## Description

 This web application shows the user how frequently a word appears in a given phrase, which are both inputted by the user.
 It was completed as a project for the end of the first week of the Ruby module at the Epicodus code school in Portland, Oregon.

 ## Setup/Installation Requirements

-Launch the word count web application in your browser at:
+Launch the word count web application in your browser at: (https://boxing-smarties-40635.herokuapp.com/ "Word Count")

 ## Known Bugs